 - Birthday eraser prizes (optional)

 Start with the egg!
 Wrap an oatmeal container in white construction paper, then wrap an additional piece of patterned paper / construction paper around the bottom to create the egg’s pants.
-Hot glue the eyes and nose.
+Hot glue the wiggle eyes and pom-pom nose.
 Draw the mouth with markers.

 The birthday party hat is a patterned piece of paper curled into a cone and taped.
 You can tape a fringed paper tassel to the top if you so desire.
 Cut the hat to the right size, and then tape to the top of the egg’s head.